adsl123gg/gitStudy/README.md

-study git and test it in b1 branch
+study git and test it in b1 branch wrong